-You may not think about your central heating system too often, but you'll certainly notice if it goes wrong.
+You may not think about your gas central heating system too often, but you'll certainly notice when it goes wrong.

 Common causes of heating problems

 - Is the boiler power light on?
 If not, check if a circuit protection device has tripped that you can reset.

 - If the boiler has a pilot flame, check it's alight.
 Follow the manufacturer's instructions if you need to re-ignite it.

 - Is there a problem with your gas supply?
 Ask a neighbour if they're having problems too.

 - Cold radiators?
 Check if the thermostatic valves have been turned down.